ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 32. ADDED Slower Rosymorn Monastery Lift (finally you can enjoy the vistas).
 33. ADDED Volitio's Smart Autosaving.
 34. ADDED Better Photo Mode.
+35. NERFED Druids (removed the ability to eat your summons for ridiculous buffs).

 ## Listonomicon v5.0.1
 Save safe?
 Yes, but if you run into an issue from v5.0 try [rolling back Genasi to v2.3](https://www.nexusmods.com/baldursgate3/mods/4741?tab=files).